ml-research/ILLUME/READme.md

 ## Computing requirements

 Evaluating and sampling takes roughly 15 GB on a A100 GPU.
-Fine-tuning the model with deepspeed requires at least 45GB of VRAM with the batch size chosen in the paper (256) takes up over 75GB on 8 A100 GPUs each.
+Fine-tuning the model with deepspeed requires at least 45GB of VRAM.
+With the batch size chosen in the paper (256), it takes up over 75GB on 8 A100 GPUs each.

 ## Prerequisites

 The provided code requires downloading the following resources before running it.

 ### MAGMA checkpoint
-You can download MAGMA weights and config file from the official GitHub repository at https://github.com/Aleph-Alpha/magma.
-Note or directly from https://bit.ly/aleph_alpha_magma_download.
+You can download MAGMA weights and config file from the official GitHub repository at https://github.com/Aleph-Alpha/magma, or directly from https://bit.ly/aleph_alpha_magma_download.
 Please note that this checkpoint may slightly differ from the one used in the paper.
 However, the performance is expected to be similar.

 Please consult the ```Docker container``` section on how to properly link your checkpoint and configuration.